bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test new event listener menu links." />
 </p>

-But I have an event listener for each of these, and you can test it by adding <b>console.log</b> or an alert.
+<p>But I have an event listener for each of these, and you can test it by
+adding <b>console.log</b> or an alert.
 Now if I go over here and test this, when I click on one of these, I get clicked!
-We&apos;ve put an event listener on each of the menu links.
+We&apos;ve put an event listener on each of the menu links.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 74. 'this' keyword in javascript (47) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">